14 Essential Team KPIs for Any Project

 The KPI metric must be quantifiable and able to be analyzed.
 It has to be measured regularly to have any team management value.

 Naturally, all this is to say that the KPI is aligned with the overall objectives of the project and the organization.
-They must be realistic and cost-effective, and align with the culture of the organization and the constraints of the project.
+They must be realistic and cost-effective, and align with the culture of the organization, resource constraints or overall project constraints.

 There are two different types of KPIs: quantitative and qualitative.
 A quantitative KPI is measurable by numbers and a qualitative KPI is more descriptive, such as measuring through a survey to get an understanding of your end-user.